yazeedmshayekh2/American-Sign-language-Recognition-Project/README.md

 # American-Sign-language-Translation-Into-Text-Project

-Since Our Problem is to translate videos (sequence of frames) into sentences (sequence of words and characters), which is a seq2seq problem, so we have to use a state-of-art models like tranformers [a link](https://arxiv.org/abs/1706.03762) which is much better than LSTM[a link](https://arxiv.org/abs/1909.09586), CRNN [a link](https://arxiv.org/abs/1909.09586), or RNN
+Since Our Problem is to translate videos (sequence of frames) into sentences (sequence of words and characters), which is a seq2seq problem, so we have to use a state-of-art models like [Transformers](https://arxiv.org/abs/1706.03762) which is much better than [LSTM](https://arxiv.org/abs/1909.09586), [CRNN](https://arxiv.org/abs/1909.09586), or [RNN](https://arxiv.org/abs/1808.03314)

 Inference is performed by starting with an SOS token and predicting one character at a time using the previous prediction.